This article will detail how to upgrade your DNN instance to a new version of DNN.

 - Close all other applications that might write-lock web.config for any reason.

 Note: The installation modifies web.config.
 If your web.config is substantially different from a standard web.config, you might encounter problems during the upgrade.
-Example, if nodes that are typically found in web.config are stored in other .config files, the application may not be able to access those nodes.
+For example, if nodes that are typically found in web.config are stored in other .config files, the application may not be able to access those nodes.

 - To prevent automated tasks from executing during the upgrade, disable the Scheduler.